whit3str/phpLicenseWatcher/README.md

 * E-mails alerts of licenses that will expire within certain time period ie. within next 10 days.
 * Provides charts of historical license usage

+> [!IMPORTANT]
+> We are soliciting feedback on what features or improvements would be of interest to users of this software.
+We are particularily curious of any installation, or initial use challenges you may have faced as a primary goal it to make initial install as simple as possible.
+> Please contact us via our new [gitter.im chat room](https://app.gitter.im/#/room/#phpLicenseWatcher:gitter.im) or you can email us at

 ## Limitations

    Currently FlexLM and MathLM (Mathematica) servers are supported.
 If you are interested in support for additional vendors please open a new issue.
 Software vendor must provide a linux command line tool, or API that allows querying current license usage.